 Micromanagers want to be in control—that’s why they frequently ask for updates, tell you how to complete tasks, and check in incessantly to make sure that things are going according to schedule.
 Since they can’t actually complete every project themselves (that’s why they hired you, after all), micromanaging helps them stay as involved as possible.

-And as you notice differences in your manager’s behavior, let her know how much you appreciate the hands-off approach: “Thank you for trusting me with this project—having to create the plan and find the right resources on my own really helped me polish my project management skills.
-I’d love the opportunity to take on something even bigger!”
+And as you notice differences in behavior, let her know how much you appreciate the hands-off approach: “Thank you for trusting me with this project—having to create the plan and find the right resources on my own really helped me polish my project management skills!”

-Shifting your boss’s management style won’t be easy, and it certainly won’t be immediate.
+Shifting your micromanaging boss’ management style won’t be easy, and it certainly won’t be immediate.
 But if you can show her that you’re trustworthy, thorough, and ultimately, on top of your work, you’ll be able to inspire that change over time.